alanmitchell/fnsb-benchmark/README.md

   processed by the script (in alphabetical order by Site ID) and no more.
 You can also just prematurely stop the script by Ctrl-C or Ctrl-Break; no post-processing steps will be missed by early termination.
-* If you want to run selected sites through the script, make a new "Other Building Data" spreadsheet with only the desired sites listed on the "Building" sheet.
-Make sure the `OTHER_DATA_FILE_PATH` setting points to your trimmed down spreadsheet.
+* If you want to run selected sites through the script, make a new `Buildings.xlsx` spreadsheet with only the desired sites listed.
 * For each site processed, a large Python dictionary is created containing the data needed by the reporting template.
 If the setting `WRITE_DEBUG_DATA` is set to `True`, a file showing this data will be created for each site processed.
 Those files are located in the `debug`